geeksville/arduleader/README.md

 This project is GPL v3.0 licensed.
 Copyright 2012 Kevin Hester.
 See LICENSE.md for details.

-## Glyphicons license

-GLYPHICONS FREE are released under the Creative Commons Attribution 3.0 Unported (CC BY 3.0).
-The Glyphicons FREE can be used both commercially and for personal use, but you must always add a link to www.glyphicons.com in a prominent place (e.g. the footer of a website), include the CC-BY license and the reference to www.glyphicons.com on every page using Glyphicons.

 # How to build

 ## Stuff you need to install